commerce-atoms/.github/docs/ops.md

 ### Labels not syncing

-- Check that the source repo (`shoppy`) has labels
+- Verify `labels/labels.json` is valid JSON
-- Verify target repos exist and are accessible
+- Check that target repos exist and are accessible
 - Review the script output for specific error messages

 ---